egmzy/dev-setup/readme.md

 ## Features

-- **React with TypeScript**: Set up a new React project configured with TypeScript.
+- **React**: Set up a new React project configured with TypeScript.
-- **NestJS**: Initialize a new NestJS backend application with optimal defaults.
+- **Nest**: Initialize a new NestJS backend application with optimal defaults.
-- **Express**: Create a basic structure for an Express.js backend.

 `dev-setup` ensures that you can start developing immediately without the repetitive setup tasks, integrating best practices and essential tools out-of-the-box.